Cinema of Sri Lanka: Rise of independent filmmakers (1990–2010s)

 One of the most important filmmakers of Sri Lankan cinema, Prasanna Vithanage directed his first feature film Sisila Gini Ganee in 1992 and his second Anantha Rathriya in 1995.
 The latter was a large critical hit being shown at several international festival and securing several awards.
 Vithanage's followed the work two years later with Pawuru Walalu a mature drama that featured a performance by former star Nita Fernando after a long hiatus.
 It was also lauded by critics.
 His final feature of the decade was Purahanda Kaluwara that examined how the Sri Lankan civil war affects families of soldiers.
 Featuring a contemplative performance by Joe Abeywickrema in the main role, the film is considered Vithanage's finest work.

 Chandran Rutnam is another award-winning film maker directed and edited the film The Road from Elephant Pass, which was a Finalist Award Winner at the New York International Television and Film Awards in 2011 and A Common Man with Academy Award Winner Sir Ben Kingsley and Ben Cross.
 The film was nominated for the four main awards at the Madrid International Film Festival in 2013.
 The film won the Best Picture, Best Director and the Best Actor Awards in that year.

 Modern era (2000-present)

 Director Vimukthi Jayasundara became the first Sri Lankan to ever win the prestigious Caméra d'Or award for Best First Film at the 2005 Cannes Film Festival for his film Sulanga Enu Pinisa.

-Controversial filmmaker Asoka Handagama's films are considered by many prestigious names in the Sri Lankan film world to be the best films of honest response to the civil war.
+Controversial filmmaker Asoka Handagama's films are considered by some to be faithful responses to the Sri Lankan civil war.